 Rich Dad Poor Dad

-Rich Dad Poor Dad, the #1 Personal Finance book of all time, tells the story of Robert Kiyosaki and his two dads—his real father and the father of his best friend, his rich dad—and the ways in which both men shaped his thoughts about money and investing.
+Rich Dad Poor Dad tells the story of Robert Kiyosaki and his two dads—his real father and the father of his best friend, his rich dad.
+The No.1 seller focuses on the ways in which both men shaped Kiyosaki’s thoughts about money and investing.
 The book explodes the myth that you need to earn a high income to be rich and explains the difference between working for money and having your money work for you.

 The $100 StartUp